Adrian Grenier

-Adrian Sean Grenier (born July 10, 1976) is an American actor, producer, director and musician.
+Adrian Sean Grenier (born July 10, 1976) is an American actor.
 He is best known for his portrayal of Vincent Chase in the television series Entourage (2004–2011).
-He has appeared in films such as Drive Me Crazy (1999), The Devil Wears Prada (2006), Trash Fire (2016) and Marauders (2016).
-In 2021 he acted in the Netflix series Clickbait.
+He has appeared in films such as Drive Me Crazy (1999), The Devil Wears Prada (2006), Trash Fire (2016), and Marauders (2016), as well as the Netflix series Clickbait (2021).

 Early life

 Grenier was born in Santa Fe, New Mexico, the son of Karesse Grenier and John Dunbar.
 His parents were never married.
 He was raised by his mother in New York City.
 His mother was born in New Mexico to a family of mostly Mexican, Spanish, and some French descent.

 A DNA test on a 2012 episode of the series Finding Your Roots showed Grenier to have approximately 8% Native American ancestry and that his direct matrilineal line is Native American.
-The program determined that his ancestor Diego de Montoya (born in Texcoco, New Spain in 1596) was the leader of an encomienda, a protectorate of Puebloan peoples in Pueblo San Pedro in New Mexico.
+The program determined that his ancestor Diego de Montoya (born in Texcoco, State of Mexico, Mexico, formerly, New Spain, in 1596) was the leader of an encomienda, a protectorate of Puebloan peoples in Pueblo San Pedro in New Mexico.
 He shares this ancestor with author and commentator Linda Chavez, making them ninth cousins.
 As of 2016, Grenier self-identifies as "part Apache Indian."

 Grenier graduated from Fiorello H. LaGuardia High School of Music & Art and Performing Arts and attended Bard College in New York.

-Adrian Grenier and Jordan Roemmele officially became husband and wife after getting married in a romantic ceremony beside their loved ones in Morocco.